Parable of the Renegades

 These traits were the tools she needed to wield her katana properly and in turn, learn the difficult style of Iaido.

-During the span of time in which she trained, Rio would periodically experience difficulty in moving again.
-The benefits of the empowerment she absorbed before was revealed to only be temporary and she was regressing back to her weakened self.
-Rio realized that she needed to continue absorbing the life force of others if she wanted to keep herself healthy.
+During the time span of her training, Rio would periodically experience difficulty in moving again.
+The benefits of the empowerment she absorbed before was revealed to only be temporary and she was in danger of regressing back to her weakened self.
+It was then that she realized she needed to continue absorbing the vitality of others if she wanted to maintain her condition.

 Throughout her research by putting the pieces together on the said job, Rio learned that transactions for assassins were done in bounty stations all over the world with one of their branches located in Ameya-yokochō, a black market located near the Ueno district of Tokyo.
 It was there that she learned the ins and outs of the job: